IFMlab/ChemFlow/tutorial/example-a-thrombin/Tutorial-DF-LF-SF.rst

 Please note that we specified to use for the rescoring the mol2 of the docked ligands for which we computed AM-1-BCC charges, by adding the flag "*--bcc*"

-Now we can rescore the same compounds with MMGBSA in **explicit solvent**, running 1ns md simulation :
+Now we can rescore the same compounds with MMGBSA in **explicit solvent**, running 1ns MD simulation :

 .. code-block:: bash